-Did you know that Dhaka residents take 3 hours to cross a distance of less than 10 km?
-Or that one men built a plane just to cut his 14-minute commute to work?
+Did you know that Dhaka residents take 3 hours to cross a distance of fewer than 10 km?
+Or that one man built a plane just to cut his 14-minute commute to work in half?

 If you think your commute is bad, here’s everything you should know about work commute to help put your own commute into perspective.

 In this guide, you’ll find out: